microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/security-ediscoveryholdpolicy.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents a legal hold policy.
 Legal holds are holds that are tied to an eDiscovery case.
 Legal holds should not be confused with retention holds, which are used to control retention policies for Microsoft 365 content. eDiscovery legal holds are for holding content indefinitely for litigation, internal investigations, and other legal actions where content needs to be protected against deletion.
-For more information, see [Manage holds in Advanced eDiscovery](/microsoft-365/compliance/managing-holds)
+For more information, see [Manage holds in eDiscovery (Premium)](/microsoft-365/compliance/managing-holds)

 ## Methods
 |Method|Return type|Description|